Sefanos/RememberRick/README.md

 ### Component Mounts

 Understanding the component lifecycle in React is crucial.
-I have gained knowledge about component mounts, which includes actions that happen when a component is rendered for the first time.
+I have gained knowledge about component mounts, which include actions that happen when a component is rendered for the first time.
 This knowledge has allowed me to perform necessary setup operations during component initialization.

 ### Fetching Data with React